 In the end, the boy died when his leg was amputated with a butcher knife and a handsaw.

 More often, pioneers relied on the gentler and more familiar “granny medicine,” practiced by women on the trail.
-These folk healers relied on herbal medicine and recipes for remedies were handed down from generation to generation.
+These folk healers relied on herbal medicine, and remedies were handed down from generation to generation.

-Though sometimes successful, most of the time their treatments were no more effective than the “doctors.”
-Some of these practices including using peppermint oil to treat all manner of aches and pains because it causes a sensation of warmth when applied to the skin.
+Though sometimes successful, most of the time, their treatments were no more effective than the “doctors.”
+Some of these practices included using peppermint oil to treat aches and pains because it causes a sensation of warmth when applied to the skin.
 Asparagus was widely thought to be good for the kidneys because it makes urine smell odd.
-Snakebites were often treated with extracts made from plants with long, stringy roots that looked sort of snake-like.
+Snakebites were often treated with extracts made from plants with long, stringy roots that looked snake-like.